jordibc/mapelia/paper/paper.md

 # Summary

-This software was created to help with the development of 3D models of planets, moons and so on, used in the non-profit project [A Touch of The Universe](https://astrokit.uv.es/) on educational astronomy.
+This software was created to help with the development of 3D models of planets, moons and so on, used in the non-profit project *A Touch of The Universe* [@astrokit] on educational astronomy.

 There are several programs related to images of maps and 3D files: